 - Review of communications and emergency protocols;

 - Appropriate cultural information about the travel destination and adjusting to the environment;

 - Participant required forms completion;

 - Resources for counseling or other services for student re-entry adjustments;

 - In-travel emergency contact information;

-All leaders of approved Education Abroad programs will submit the following items to the Vice President of Student and Academic Affairs in an organized binder (minimally three weeks prior to travel):
+All leaders of approved Education Abroad programs will submit the following items to the Vice President of Academic and Student Affairs in an organized paper and/or electronic file (minimally three weeks prior to travel):